 the greatest range of motion and the greatest weight that does

 not irritate your injury.
 Obviously, there will be interaction

 between your foot placement, range of motion, and the resistance

-I can suggest to educate yourself about your injury.
+I can suggest educating yourself about your injury.
 One starting

 place on the internet is the Merck Manual (see medical

 links).
-Realizing I am not an expert on diagnosing injuries,
+Realizing I am not an expert in diagnosing injuries,

 my best guess is you are suffering from Patellofemoral Pain.